 The head of William Wallace, a Scottish knight and landowner who led the Wars for Scottish Independence, was the first to appear on the gate.
 Other famous heads on pikes included those of Jack Cade in 1450, Sir Thomas More and Bishop John Fisher in 1535, and Thomas Cromwell in 1540.
 A German visitor to London in 1598 counted over 30 heads on the bridge.
 The practice was finally stopped in 1660, following the Restoration of King Charles II.

-Due to the weight of automobile traffic crossing the bridge in the early 20th Century, it began sinking into the River Thames at the rate of an inch (3 cm) every eight years.
+Due to the weight of horse-drawn carriages and automobile traffic crossing the bridge in the early 20th Century, it began sinking into the River Thames at the rate of an inch (3 cm) every eight years.
 By 1924, the east side of the bridge was some three to four inches (9-12 cm) lower than the west side.

 The London Bridge in Lake Havasu City